zhang-zengjie/SySCoRe-software/README.md

 #### The library for polyhedrons

 Install the `mpt` toolbox that works with Polyhedrons follow this [instruction](https://www.mpt3.org/Main/Installation).
-Let us use `TBX_MANAGER` to denote the root directory of the installation.
+Let us use `TBX_MANAGER_DIR` to denote the root directory of the installation.

 #### YALMIP and its solvers